-8.2 Migration from 2.0.X to 2.0.Y on production:
+9.2 Migration from 2.0.X to 2.0.Y on production:

-8.2.1 Installation from a downloaded release
+9.2.1 Installation from a downloaded release

 - Download the desired Apollo release from the bottom of each release.
-Official releases will be tagged as "Release" and have a green label. - Expand the archive. - Copy your existing apollo-config.groovy file into the directory. - Backup your database (to be safe).
+Official releases will be tagged as "Release" and have a green label. - Expand the archive. - Copy your existing apollo-config.groovy file into the directory. - Always backup your database!

-- Create a new war file as below: ./apollo deploy. - Turn off tomcat and remove the old apollo directory in the webapps folder. - Copy in new .war file with the same name. - Restart tomcat and you are ready to go.
+- Create a new war file as below: ./apollo deploy. - Turn off tomcat and remove the old apollo directory and .war file in the webapps folder. - Copy in new .war file with the same name. - · Restart tomcat and you are ready to go.